owickstrom/wickstrom.tech/src/posts/2019-11-17-time-travelling-and-fixing-bugs-with-property-based-testing.md

 bad?
 Broken?
 Useless?

 In itself, this property doesn't give us strong confidence in the correctness of `validateSignup`.
-In conjuction with our other properties, however, it provides value.
+In conjunction with our other properties, however, it provides value.
 Together they make up a stronger test suite.